 TPD Claims for Depression

-Total and Permanent Disability (TPD) Claims for Mental Illness
+TPD, Total and Permanent Disability Claims for Mental Illness

-The most expected result from a TPD claim is a single lump sum payment that will assist you monetarily given your inability to return to work.
-The amount of lump sum payment will usually depend on your superfund, age and the scope of your policy.
+The most expected result from a TPD claim for mental illness is a single lump sum payment that will assist you monetarily given your inability to return to work.
+The amount of lump sum payment will usually depend on your superfund, age, and the scope of your policy.

 TPD claim for depression

-Depression is among the most common mental illnesses experienced by many people at some point in their lives.
+Depression is among the most common mental health illnesses experienced by many people at some point in their lives.
 Not every depression case can be considered a permanent disability, however, since depression can take many forms and emerge in different levels of seriousness.
 More severe versions of depression are generally diagnosed as major depression, psychotic depression and bipolar disorder.
 Also, it can trigger schizophrenia indirectly.

 Before proceeding to make a TPD claim for depression, you should inquire into the details of your superannuation policy to see what exactly is covered and what other evidence you may need to provide.
 Each policy has different requirements and different definitions of how they categorise TPD.
 Checking your policy requirements will help you identify the grounds on which your claim can be refused.

-Why your claim could be refused?
+Why could your TPD claim be refused?

 Frequently Asked Questions

-- Our TPD Lawyers work on a no win no fee basis, meaning you only pay for our TPD Lawyers legal fees if you receive a lump sum payment.
+Our TPD Lawyers work on a no win no fee basis, meaning you only pay for our TPD Lawyers legal fees if you receive a lump sum payment.
 That means if you do not receive a lump sum payment you will not be liable for our legal costs.

-- Our TPD Lawyers can assess the requirements of your superannuation policy without you having to worry about meeting the requirements and navigating through policies and definitions and guide you to achieve the best payout in the shortest possible time.
+Our TPD Lawyers can assess the requirements of your superannuation policy without you having to worry about meeting the requirements and navigating through policies and definitions and guide you to achieve the best payout in the shortest possible time.